Minishell-with-junhyeop-heerpark/Minishell-V1/README.md

 1. You can use Linux commands with options. ex) ls, wc, grep ...
 2. You can use builtin commands. ex) echo, pwd, cd ...
-3. Minishell has a working history.
+3. You can use working history.
 4. You can use redirections(<, >, <<, >>) and pipes(|).
-5. You can check exit status with $?. ex) echo $?
+5. You can check exit status with "$?". ex) echo $?
 6. You can send signals by pressing the ctrl+c, ctrl+d, ctrl+\\.
 And this works exactly the same as it does in bash.